lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/model-construction.md

 resumimos brevemente a funcionalidade básica que cada bloco deve fornecer:

-1. Ingest input data as arguments to its forward propagation function.
-2. Generate an output by having the forward propagation function return a value.
-Note that the output may have a different shape from the input.
-For example, the first fully-connected layer in our model above ingests an      input of arbitrary dimension but returns an output of dimension 256.
-3. Calculate the gradient of its output with respect to its input, which can be accessed via its backpropagation function.
-Typically this happens automatically.
-4. Store and provide access to those parameters necessary to execute the forward propagation computation.
-5. Initialize model parameters as needed.

 1. Ingerir dados de entrada como argumentos para sua função de propagação direta.
 1. Gere uma saída fazendo com que a função de propagação direta retorne um valor.
 Observe que a saída pode ter uma forma diferente da entrada.
 Por exemplo, a primeira camada totalmente conectada em nosso modelo acima ingere uma entrada de dimensão arbitrária, mas retorna uma saída de dimensão 256.
 1. Calcule o gradiente de sua saída em relação à sua entrada, que pode ser acessado por meio de sua função de retropropagação.
 Normalmente, isso acontece automaticamente.